JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 ===== Holy Magic =====

-See [[Holy Magic]] for full details on holy magic, including praying for spells and the list of spells that clerics can cast.
+See [[Holy Magic]] for full details on holy magic, including praying for spells and the list of spells that klerikos can cast.

 **Holy symbol:** A cleric must carry a holy symbol (see [[Adventuring Gear]]).

 **Spell casting:** Once a cleric has proven their devotion (from Level 2), the character may pray to the host of saints to receive their blessings in the form of holy spells.
-The Cleric Spells Per Day table shows the number of spells a cleric may receive, determined by the character’s Level.
+The Klerikos Spells Per Day table shows the number of spells a cleric may receive, determined by the character’s Level.
 For example, a Level 3 cleric may have the blessing to cast at most two Rank 1 spells.

-**Using magic items:** Clerics can use magic items exclusive to holy spell-casters (for example, magic rods or scrolls of holy spells).
+**Using magic items:** Klerikos can use magic items exclusive to holy spell-casters (for example, magic rods or scrolls of holy spells).

-==== Cleric Spells Per Day ====
+==== Klerikos Spells Per Day ====

 ^ ^  Spell Rank  ^^^^^
 ^ Level^ 1^ 2^ 3^ 4^ 5^